DrewBradfordXYZ/quickbase-codepages/README.md

 - Auto creates a code page ready HTML file `yourprojectname.html` in your projects `./dist` folder with prebuilt CSS and JS links to your code page URLs.
   - To turn off this behavior remove `&& createHtmlCodePage` from the `"build"` script in `package.json`
-- The default `index.html` is no longer needed and is moved into `./dist/unused/`, and ignored.
+- The default `index.html` is no longer needed and is moved into `./dist/unused/`.
+This folder is ignored by `npm run codepages` and will not be saved to a code page.
-  - To turn off this behavior remove `&& hideNodeHtml` from the `"build"` script in `package.json`.
+  - To turn off this behavior remove `&& hideDefaultHtml` from the `"build"` script in `package.json`.

 ## Required: Environment Variables